Caspar Kaiser

 My research focuses on the measurement and determinants of wellbeing.

-Beyond these foci, I am interested in the wider normative implications of using subjective data, questions of welfare and inequality measurement more generally, the determinants and consequences of social mobility, as well as developments in causal inference and machine learning.
+Beyond these foci, I am interested in the wider normative implications of using subjective data, questions of welfare measurement more generally, the determinants and consequences of social mobility, as well as developments in causal inference and machine learning.

 In December 2020, I completed a DPhil in Social Policy at Nuffield College and the Department of Social Policy & Intervention.
 Brian Nolan (INET, Oxford) and Maarten Vendrik (SBE, Maastricht) supervised my doctorate.
-My doctoral research was funded by a Barnett House-Nuffield Joint Scholarship.
+My doctoral research was funded by the Barnett House-Nuffield Joint Scholarship.

 Recent Publications